deqline/UrbexFinder/README.md

 - show permanently closed places using the google maps places api

 ## Options
+- `Nearby Search radius` defines the radius used to address the imprecision of coordinates when transitioning between Waze and Google Maps.
+For cities, a lower value may be suitable
 - `show residential places` is to show residential addresses (sometimes houses are referenced on waze)
 - `show areas` is to show the pink areas details in the table view (contain multiple points)
 - `show closed places` is to highlight in red every permanently closed place in the table